 Our researchers have developed a range of ‘ready to use’ tools that filter out noise and enhance signals in digital acoustic data.
-Today our ‘signal wizards’ are used in several commercial products and services, including Pure Technologies’ $6 million acoustic monitoring business which detects faults in steel structures and pipelines.
+Today our ‘signal wizards’ are used in several commercial products and services.

 People’s brains are amazing at filtering out acoustic ‘rubbish’ so they can focus on sounds that really matter – a conversation or a platform announcement, for example.

 Digital signal processing (DSP) does the same with digital audio files: it filters distortions, removes background noise and enhances relevant signals.

 The cost of a single water pipe burst in London.

 Good DSP can be expensive because it requires people with a high level of expertise in system design, mathematics and software development.
 So our researchers developed ways to make DSP more automated and accessible to non-experts.